Energy consumption, agriculture, forestation and CO2 emission nexus: an application to OECD countries

 Fingerprint

-Dive into the research topics of 'Energy consumption, agriculture, forestation and CO2 emission nexus: an application to OECD countries'.
+Dive into the research topics of 'Energy consumption, agriculture, forestation and CO2 emission nexus: An application to OECD countries'.
 Together they form a unique fingerprint.

 Cite this